 Why choose Bangor for your Sport Science degree?

-The School of Sport, Health and Exercise Sciences (SSHES) has been providing high calibre undergraduate degrees for over 30 years and taught postgraduate (Masters) degrees since 2000.
+The School of Sport, Health and Exercise Sciences (SSHES) has been providing high calibre undergraduate degrees for 40 years and taught postgraduate (Masters) degrees since 2000.
 It also has a well-established and successful track record of research training with more than 70 PhDs awarded in the last 20 years.

 1st in Wales/7th in the UK for Research in Sport Science with 100% of research either world leading or at an international level (Research Excellence Framework, 2014)